 Step 2: Journey and friction map

 Timebox: 75 min.
-Identify where conversion risk is highest in the funnel.
+Identify where people are most likely to drop off in the customer journey.

 Step 3: Message and proof design